LPC Supervisor & CEO of Family First Counseling

-Freedom Church Counseling Center Hours:
+Arlington Counseling Center | Freedom Church Counseling Center

 I work to help clients look for existing strengths that are often overlooked when in crisis.
 I will help you develop healthy ways of re-framing and handling obstacles.
 This approach increases the ability to communicate effectively and to develop the necessary coping skills for personal and relational growth.
 Therapy is different for everyone and there is no specific technique that is “one size fits all.”
 What this means to you is that our process together may be short and to the point or it may involve an extended journey of exploration.

-I encourage my clients to “keep it real” during sessions.
+My goal is to encourage my clients to “keep it real” during sessions.
 I believe that as I attempt to bring my authentic self to the counseling process, it will motivate my clients to do the same.
 I am a firm believer in your ability to change and improve your situational issues.
 During counseling sessions I balance being gentle and being direct when you need it.
 There is no judging or criticism of your choices, but I hope to help you to see different perspectives of your situation to ensure you make the best possible choices for success.
 To ensure that I provide a quality level of service I remain up-to-date in my training, clinically sound and non-judgmental in my approach.

 I know relationships of any nature, as everything else in life, take work.
 When you come to me, I am going to use my skills to help you understand each other again, to help you fill seemingly unbridgeable gaps, to help you heal wounds that feel like they will never heal.
 I offer no magic solutions; you will only get out of counseling what you are willing to put in it.
 I will help guide you and help you learn ways to communicate again and find a common language that you both understand.
 You must have a willingness to look at yourself honestly, in the process of creating a solution.
 I will help you establish a more healthy relationship.
 Along with assisting you in trying to truly understand where your spouse is coming from.

-Any disharmony in the relationship is painful, yet with true and eager willingness couples have the power to recreate their relationship in a way that is beneficial to both spouses.
+In other words, any disharmony in the relationship is painful, yet with true and eager willingness couples have the power to recreate their relationship in a way that is beneficial to both spouses.
 People often come into counseling feeling wounded by their partner, feeling as if trust and passion are gone.
 The person they once loved and wanted to spend the rest of their lives has become a stranger to them.
 I have been through the pain of divorce and I want to help others avoid feeling that same pain.